AlgoMaster Logo

 4. Realization vs Inheritance

-Both create hierarchical relationships, but they serve different purposes.
+Both realization and inheritance create hierarchical relationships, but they serve different purposes.

 Notice the key difference: Flyable connects unrelated things (Bird, Airplane, Drone) that share a capability.
 Animal connects related things (Dog, Cat, Bird) that share an identity.